 The rules are dense

 The government has placed themselves in between the consumer the the lenders, and created havoc with rules you would not believe.
-I’d have to write a book to explain all of that to you, so for now, trust me, the process is absurd and you should shop execution over price 100%.
+I’d have to write a book to explain all of that to you.
+For now, trust me, the process is absurd and you should shop execution over price.
 So for the most complicated financial transaction we take on, why do we insist on shopping all over the place as if we are buying a stuffed toy for a child’s birthday?
 Why do we treat a complicated transaction like a commodity?
 Why do we shop price first; and service, reputation and reliability last?
 I don’t know.
 It is astonishing to me, and I can’t explain it.

 Brian, we checked online, and there was a lender in North Carolina that had a little better rate.
 Can you match that rate?

 Three months later:

 Client: Brian – you were dead on.
 Their business model may never make sense.
 The run around, lack of one person who is the point of contact, poor communication, and seeming inability to process information is infuriating.
 The refinance is trickling along and has been way too long.
-I am honestly ready to pull the plug on them as I don’t feel comfortable that the loan document won’t have some major screw ups costing me down the road.
+I am honestly ready to pull the plug on them as I don’t feel comfortable that the loan documents won’t have some major screw ups costing me down the road.
 I have serious egg on my face and should have listened to you.
 I got too caught up in shopping and trying to save a few bucks.
-In any event, happy to write a lessons learned for your website and also interested in the current rates that you have access to.
+In any event, happy to write a “lessons learned” for your website and also interested in the current rates that you have access to.
 These people do not deserve the business, and I am ready to start over with you.